Non-collinear Order and Spin-Orbit Coupling in Sr$_3$ZnIrO$_6$: Experimental Results and Discussion

 The temperature dependence of the muon spin relaxation was measured in a zero field.
-For all temperatures above $T_N =17$ K, the muon spin relaxation spectra can be described by a simple exponential decay.
-However, on cooling below $17$ K, coherent oscillations are observed in the $\mu$SR spectra (see Fig.~S4 in the supplementary section).
+For all temperatures above $T_{\rm N} =17$ K, the muon spin relaxation spectra can be described by a simple exponential decay.
+However, on cooling below $17$ K, coherent oscillations are observed in the $\mu$SR spectra (see Fig.~7 in SM \cite{SM}).
 This shows that we have a long-range magnetically ordered ground state.
 The $\mu$SR spectra are well described by three sinusoidal functions with a Gaussian envelope and an exponential decay.
-The temperature dependence of the three observed $\mu$SR frequencies are plotted in Fig.~\ref{fig:1}c.
-Below $8$ K we have three well resolved frequencies, but above $8$ K two lower frequencies merge together.
+The temperature dependence of the three observed $\mu$SR frequencies is plotted in Fig.~\ref{fig:1}(b).
+We have seen three well resolved frequencies up to $T_{\rm N}$.
 The overall temperature dependence of the observed frequencies is consistent with that expected for a second order phase transition.
+Irrespective of the absolute positions of the muons, the number of frequencies observed is determined by the local symmetry of the Ir$^{4+}$ moment.
+In the presence of threefold symmetry (i.e., Ir$^{4+}$ moment along the c axis) only one frequency will be observed.
+However, if the threefold symmetry is lost, which is the case for Sr$_{3}$ZnIrO$_{6}$ below the magnetic ordering transition, and the magnetic moment has a component perpendicular to the chains then we can see by symmetry that the muons will experience three different magnetic fields \cite{Hillier2011}.